-Audit team (a) All members of the engagement team for the audit engagement; • • All others within, or engaged by, the firm who can directly influence the outcome of the audit engagement, including: (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the audit engagement, including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the engagement; and (iii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the engagement; and • • Any other individuals within a network firm who can directly influence the outcome of the audit engagement. t 4A, the term "audit team" applies equally to "review team."
-In the of a group audit, see the definition of group audit team.
-Audit-related services is (i) c (ii) us engag requir or reg related services are non-audit services where the work involved losely related to the work performed in the audit engagement; and ually carried out by members of the engagement team for the audit gement who are required to comply with the independence ements.
-Audit-related services include reporting required by law gulation to be provided by an engagement team for the audit gement.
+Audit team (a) All members of the engagement team for the audit engagement; (b) All others within, or engaged by, the firm who can directly influence the outcome of the audit engagement, including: (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the audit engagement, including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the engagement; and (iii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the engagement; and (c) Any other individuals within a network firm who can directly influence the outcome of the audit engagement.
+In Part 4A, the term "audit team" applies equally to "review team."
+In the case of a group audit, see the definition of group audit team.
+Audit-related services Audit-related services are non-audit services where the work involved is (i) closely related to the work performed in the audit engagement; and (ii) usually carried out by members of the engagement team for the audit engagement who are required to comply with the independence requirements.
+Audit-related services include reporting required by law or regulation to be provided by an engagement team for the audit engagement.
 Close family A parent, child or sibling who is not an immediate family member.
-Component comb ntity, business unit, function or business activity, or some nation thereof, determined by the group auditor for purposes of ng and performing audit procedures in a group audit.
-Component audit client audito nponent in respect of which a group auditor firm or component or firm performs audit work for purposes of a group audit.
-When a onent is: . , A legal entity, the component audit client is the entity and any related entities over which the entity has direct or indirect control; or A business unit, function or business activity (or some combination thereof), the component audit client is the legal entity or entities to which the business unit belongs or in which the function or business activity is being performed.
-Component auditor firm performing audit work related to a component for purposes of a audit.
+Component An entity, business unit, function or business activity, or some combination thereof, determined by the group auditor for purposes of planning and performing audit procedures in a group audit.
+Component audit client A component in respect of which a group auditor firm or component auditor firm performs audit work for purposes of a group audit.
+When a component is: (a) A legal entity, the component audit client is the entity and any related entities over which the entity has direct or indirect control; or (b) A business unit, function or business activity (or some combination thereof), the component audit client is the legal entity or entities to which the business unit belongs or in which the function or business activity is being performed.
+Component auditor firm A firm performing audit work related to a component for purposes of a group audit.